bottlepy/bottle/homepage/pages/docs.md

     def validate_test(i, f, csv):
         return "Int: %d, Float:%f, List:%s" % (i, f, repr(csv))

-You may raise `ValueError` in your custom callable if the parameter does not validate.
+You may raise `ValueError` in your custom callable if a parameter does not validate.

-## Returning files and JSON
+# Generating content

+TODO

+## Output Casting

-The WSGI specification expects an iterable list of strings and can't handle file objects or plain strings.
-Bottle automatically converts them to iterables, so you don't have to.
-The following example will work with Bottle, but won't work with pure WSGI.
+The [WSGI specification][wsgi] expects an iterable list of byte strings to be returned from your application and can't handle file objects, unicode, dictionaries or exceptions.

     #!Python
-    @route('/get_string')
+    from bottle import route
+    @route('/wsgi')
+    def wsgi():
+        return ['WSGI','wants a','list of','strings']

+Bottle automatically tries to convert anything to a WSGI supported type, so you don't have to.
+The following examples will work with Bottle, but won't work with pure WSGI.

+### Strings and Unicode

+Returning strings (bytes) is not a problem.
+Unicode however needs to be encoded into a byte stream before the webserver can send it to the client.
+Ths default encoding is utf-8, so if that fits your needs, you can simply return unicode or unicode iterables.

+    #!Python
+    from bottle import route, response
+    @route('/string')
     def get_string():
-        return "This is not a list of strings, but a single string"
+        return 'Bottle converts strings to iterables'

+    @route('/unicode')
+    def get_unicode():
+        return u'Unicode is encoded with UTF-8 by default'

+You can change Bottles default encoding by setting `response.content_type` to a value containing a `charset=...` parameter or by changing `response.charset` directly.

+    #!Python
+    from bottle import route, response
+    @route('/iso')
+    def get_iso():
+        response.charset = 'ISO-8859-15'
+        return u'This will be sent with ISO-8859-15 encoding.'

+    @route('/latin9')
+    def get_latin():
+        response.content_type = 'text/html; charset=latin9'
+        return u'ISO-8859-15 is also known as latin9.'

+In some rare cases the Python encoding names differ from the names supported by the HTTP specification.
+Then, you have to do both: First set the `response.content_type` header (which is sent to the client unchanged) and then set the `response.charset` option (which is used to decode unicode).

+### File Objects and Streams

+Bottle wrapps everything that has a `read()` method (file objects) with the `wsgi.file_wrapper` provided by your WSGI server implementation.
+This wrapper should use highly optimised system calls for your operating system (`sendfile` on UNIX) to transfer the file.

+    #!Python
     @route('/file')
     def get_file():
         return open('some/file.txt','r')

+### JSON

 Even dictionaries are allowed.
-They are converted to [json](http://de.wikipedia.org/wiki/JavaScript_Object_Notation) and returned as `Content-Type: application/json`.
+They are converted to [json](http://de.wikipedia.org/wiki/JavaScript_Object_Notation) and returned with `Content-Type` header set to `application/json`.
+To disable this feature (and pass dicts to your middleware) you can set `bottle.default_app().autojson` to `False`.

     #!Python
     @route('/api/status')
     def api_status():
         return {'status':'online', 'servertime':time.time()}

-You can turn off this feature: `bottle.default_app().autojson = False`

-## HTTP errors and redirects

-    #!Python
-    from bottle import redirect, abort

-    @route('/wrong/url')
-    def wrong():
-        redirect("/right/url")

-    @route('/restricted')
-    def restricted():
-        abort(401, "Sorry, access denied.")

-## Static files
+### Static Files

+You can directly return file objects, but `bottle.send_file()` is the recommended way to serve static files.
+It automatically guesses a mime-type, adds a `Last-Modified` header, restricts paths to a `root` directory for security reasons and generates appropriate error pages (401 on permission errors, 404 on missing files).
+It even supports the `If-Modified-Since` header and eventually generates a `304 Not modified` response.
+You can pass a custom mimetype to disable mimetype guessing.

     #!Python
     from bottle import send_file